Ross Cowie: Near-death experience and charity work

 The trustees of Lucky2BHere are Professor Steve Leslie, Angus MacDonald, Phil Cunningham and Malcolm Jones.

 By 2019, Lucky2BHere had raised over £1,000,000 and had distributed over 600 defibrillators.
 These defibrillators had been instrumental in saving several lives.

+Through 2021, and the aftermath of the Christian Eriksen incident at Euro 2020, Cowie made a call for the Scottish Government to have emergency life support training in every school in Scotland.

 In 2022, Cowie talked about Inverness BID securing 5 new defibs for Inverness City Centre and Lucky2BHere is the biggest purchaser of defibs in Scotland and Northern Ireland.

+In May 2024, Cowie was recognised with a Point of Light Award and was recognised with an early day motion in the UK Parliament.